4chan: "This post is art"

 Less than an hour later the post was photographed off the screen and framed by another user who posted another reply in the thread with a photo of the framed quote.
 Later the user, after endorsement by other anonymous users in the thread, created an auction on eBay for the framed photo which quickly rose to high prices, culminating in a price of $90,900.

+Pajeet

+Pajeet, or Jeet, is a racial slur for Indian people, particularly adherents of Hinduism and Sikhism, originating on 4chan in 2015.